Suhel-Kap/message-storage/backend/README.md

 This endpoint returns the message that is stored on the smart contract.

+You can test this endpoint on Postman or any other API testing tool by sending a `GET` request to `http://localhost:3000/api/message`.

 ### POST /api/message

 This endpoint takes a message in the request body and stores it on the smart contract.

+You can test this endpoint on Postman or any other API testing tool by sending a `POST` request to `http://localhost:3000/api/message` with the following request body:

 ```json
 {